Koh Lian Pin: Impact

 Koh has published over 150 journal articles, including Nature, Science, and Proceedings of the National Academy of Sciences USA.
-He is one of the most highly cited conservation scientists in the world.
-His research has received over 28,000 citations (with an h-index of >80).
+He is one of the most cited conservation scientists in the world.
+His research has received over 33,000 citations (with an h-index of >80).

 Koh is a pioneer in the use of low-cost drone technology for environmental applications.
-Koh founded Conservation Drones which has received numerous awards and media coverage.
+He founded Conservation Drones, which has received numerous awards and media coverage.

 Koh was an invited speaker at the TED Global 2013: Think Again conference in Edinburgh, where he spoke on the positive use of drones.